 One of the criteria for selecting a site for training is to avoid wetlands.
 Since the training exercises would be avoiding wetlands, direct impacts to wetlands would be minor.
 Increases in training could potentially lead to increased sedimentation and decreased surface and groundwater quality which could, in turn, impact on the health of the wetlands in the training areas.
 As addressed earlier, the potential impact of soil erosion would be mitigated by employing BMPs and a SWPPP.
 It is also recommended to be at least 200 feet away from wetlands to ensure that the loss of wetlands is minor.
+For areas outside the Adirondack Park, a state freshwater wetlands permit under 6 NYC RR Part 663 would be required if the proposed activities occur within 100' of a wetland delineated using state protocols.

 In accordance with the 10th Mountain Division and Fort Drum Regulation 350-4, training activities must be minimized in and around wetlands, streams, and other water bodies.
 The fording of streams, ponds, lakes, wetlands, etc. is prohibited, and sensitive wetlands and compensatory construction project areas are to be marked with Seibert Stakes and must be avoided.
 Due to this wetland avoidance regulation, the wetland impacts from maneuver training are anticipated to be minor.
+If it is determined during site selection that wetlands cannot be avoided, a different site will be selected.